nathan-mhk/viva_automation/Nudam Daily Report/README.md

 `RefreshLineDetails.bas` were executed every time the Access database was launched, to ensure the production line details on the database matches the information on the actual machine.

 Due to hardware limitations, some values of the shift-counter has to be manually adjusted.
-Adjustments were made in `Manual Update.xlsm`, and changes are applied back to the database using `importPrevious.bas`, to ensure a single source of truth.
+Adjustments and changes are all made and applied respectively within the Access database.

 `ExportDaily.bas` were executed once every hour to generate a daily report that consolidates the production metrics of the previous day and the current shift.

 Update 2024-05-10: As an improvement to suit the needs and requirements for the current state of the workflow, `ExportDaily.bas` and the Power Queries inside `Finch Plant Daily Production Summary.xlsx` can now handle the report generation of specific dates.

+Update 2024-06-23: To improve the overall efficiency of data entry, modifications, and verifications, the use and functionalities of `ManualUpdate.xlsm` were refactored & integrated into various SQL queries and macros within the Access database.